ktfleming/rhc/README.md

 #### Interactively selecting a request definition

-Running `rhc` without specifying a request definition file will open an interactive interface where you can select a request definition from among all the TOML files contained in your base definition directly, which is `~/rhc/definitions` by default, but can be customized with a config file.
-(TODO: internal link to config section) You can organize files under this directory as you like; for example, using subdirectories to represent groupings of request definitions for the same API:
+Running `rhc` without specifying a request definition file will open an interactive interface where you can select a request definition from among all the TOML files contained in your base definition directly, which is `~/rhc/definitions` by default, but can be customized with a [config file](#configuration-file).
+You can organize files under this directory as you like; for example, using subdirectories to represent groupings of request definitions for the same API:

 ```
 ~/rhc/definitions